Business Plan

 Overview

-CIC’s objectives over the next two years are to advocate for big ideas, while continuing to showcase small, practical steps that show the value of multilateral action, both in the formal organizations and in more flexible multi-stakeholder groupings.
-We believe that a new narrative is needed to restore credibility in international actions, and that this has to include listening to what divides us, acting on what unifies us, and focusing on results that are visible to people around the world in their daily lives.
+CIC’s objectives over the next two years are to advocate for big ideas, while continuing to showcase small, practical steps that show the value of multilateral action, both in formal organizations and in more flexible multi-stakeholder groupings.
+We believe that a new narrative is needed to restore credibility in international actions.
+This must include understanding that at present “the political is economic, and the economic is political,” listening to what divides us, acting on what unifies us, and focusing on results that are visible to people around the world in their daily lives.

 Organizational Theory of Change